Skip to content

 • Causes.

-Golfer’s Elbow is usually caused by overuse of the forearm muscles and tendons that control wrist and finger movement but it may also be caused by direct trauma such as with a fall, car accident, or work injury.
+Golfer’s Elbow is usually caused by overuse of the forearm muscles and tendons that control wrist and finger movement but it may also be caused by direct trauma such as a fall, car accident, or work injury.

 Diagnosis